API

 • remove::Tuple: Component types to remove, like (Position,Velocity).

-• mode::Tuple: Copy mode for mutable and non-isbits components, like :copy.
+• mode::Tuple: Copy mode for mutable and non-isbits components.
 Modes are :ref, :copy, :deepcopy.

 add=(Health(100),),